 On the other hand, to improve the business competition, most of the companies in the digital age are confronted with both the online and offline world [22].
 Consequently, multi-channel management and customer experience have become the main differentiation and have turned into a management priority [23].
 In particular, customer journey management, which aims at depicting the customer’s decision process by taking a customer perspective and at gaining a better understanding of customer experience is emerging in retail banking [24].

-Smart banking is emerging solution for the banking sector to provide innovative services for the new and empowered consumers such as banker mobility, next-generation self-service, remote advisory, social computing and the use of digital signage.
+Smart banking is emerging solution for the banking sector to provide innovative services for the new and empowered consumers such as banker mobility, next-generation self-service, remote advisory, social computing, and the use of digital signage.
 As a matter of fact, there is still a little focus on models and frameworks for service systems that can support those smart banking services.

 This research addresses the challenge of building a smart service system for supporting smart banking services in general, and offers a smart banking conversational service as a new generation self-service in particular.